 We walked around Arcos and just took in the sights, doing nothing special.
 We’ll come back, even if just to stay in that beautiful parador again.

 Arcos has some tight streets, too.
 This is the main street to the parador and a viewpoint at the top of the town.
 We saw a woman driving a small car stop, cross herself, and then enter this section of road.
 Really!

-Many Spanish churches display a style called Spanish Baroque, typified by extremely ornate and ostentatious decoration.
+Many Spanish churches are of a style called Spanish Baroque, typified by extremely ornate and ostentatious decoration.
 We saw some of this in Zamora, none in Trujillo (too poor, I think) and lots in Arcos de la Frontera.
 The apogee (nadir?) of this style is in Santigo de Compostela, but Arcos holds its own.

 Some sights from being out and about in Arcos:

 A note about the “...de la Frontera” of these two towns.
 There are probably thirty or forty towns in southern Spain with “de la Frontera” attached to them.
-Eight hundred years ago the Spanish monarchs started to push the Arabic Moors from Spain.
+Eight hundred years ago the Spanish monarchs started to push the Islamic Moors from Spain.
 It took 300 years, culminating in the surrender of Granada to Ferdinand and Isabela in 1492.
 During that 300 years, the border – the frontera – continually and sporadically moved first south and then east.
 For years a town could be on that border and so add “de la Frontera” – “on the border.”